- Price TBD

 Architectural and Historical Information

-Charming two story frame house with hall and parlor floor plan, is an architectural gem in Southern Davidson County.
-Originally built in the early nineteenth century, a later renovation transformed it into a rare North Carolina example of a fashionable mid-nineteenth century picturesque “cottage” reminiscent of A.J.
+This charming two-story frame house with hall-and-parlor floor plan is an architectural gem in Southern Davidson County.
+Originally built in the early nineteenth century, a later renovation transformed it into a rare North Carolina example of a fashionable mid-nineteenth century picturesque “cottage,” reminiscent of A.J.
 Downing’s cottage designs.